REALWorld Law

 Belgium

-Each of the following three regions allow for the ability for a party to appeal against a decision.
+Each of the following three regions allow a party to appeal against a decision.

 In the Flemish Region, in the integrated permit procedure, permits can be delivered by the municipal council, the Deputation of the Province or the Flemish Government.
 The possibilities of appeal change as following:

-• An administrative appeal against a decision of the municipal council can be submitted to the Deputation of the Province within 30 days after notification of the decision.
-An appeal in annulation (and/or suspension) against the decision of the Deputation of the Province can be submitted with the Council for Permit Disputes within 45 days of notification of the permit;
+• An applicant can submit an administrative appeal against a decision of the municipal council to the Deputation of the Province within 30 days after notification of the decision oran appeal in annulation/suspension against the decision of the Deputation of the Province with the Council for Permit Disputes within 45 days of notification of the permit;

-• An administrative appeal against a decision of the Deputation of the Province can be submitted to the Flemish Government within 30 days after notification of the decision.
-An appeal in annulation (and/or suspension) against the decision of the Flemish Government can be submitted with the Council for Permit Disputes within 45 days of notification of the permit; and
+• An applicant can submit an administrative appeal against a decision of the Deputation of the Province to the Flemish Government within 30 days after notification of the decision.
+An appeal in annulation/suspension against the decision of the Flemish Government with the Council for Permit Disputes within 45 days of notification of the permit; and

-• Against a decision of the Flemish Government or the regional permit officer, only an appeal in annulation (and/or suspension) is possible, submitted with the Council for Permit Disputes within 45 days of notification of the permit.
+• Against a decision of the Flemish Government or the regional permit officer, only an appeal in annulation/suspension is possible, submitted with the Council for Permit Disputes within 45 days of notification of the permit.

-The legal effect of an annulment of the Council for Permit Disputes is that the relevant decision is considered to have never existed in law.
-The legal effect of a suspension of a permit decision, is that this decision has no legal effect, for as long as it is suspended.
+An annulment of the Council for Permit Disputes fully erases the relevant decision from the record.
+A suspension of a permit causes it to have no legal effect for as long as it is suspended.
 The Council for Permit Disputes decides on the suspension procedure before it decides on the annulation procedure.

-In the Walloon Region, the Code for Territorial Development provides that the decision regarding a permit is again made in most cases by the municipal council (in some exceptional cases by the regional authorized public planning officer).
-The applicant (or the municipal council in the case of a decision of the regional authorized public planning officer) can file an appeal against the decision with the Government of the Walloon Region.
-Against this decision, an appeal in (suspension and) annulation can be filed with the Council of State.
+In the Walloon Region, the Code for Territorial Development also provides that the decision regarding a permit is usually made by the municipal council (or in some exceptional cases by the regional authorized public planning officer).
+The applicant, or the municipal council in the case of a decision of the regional authorized public planning officer, can file an appeal against the decision with the Government of the Walloon Region.
+The applicant can then appeal the Government’s decision in suspension/ annulation with the Council of State.